hoho9337/NLP_trie/README.md

 # NLP_trie
-C++ trie structure code for given wordset
+C++ trie structure code for given words.txt

+input a string and get a 'True' if it is in the wordset / 'False' otherwise.